A Refined Complexity Analysis of Fair Districting over Graphs: Introduction

 In our studies, we identify several sharp complexity dichotomies.
-For instance, \fairCD is polynomial-time solvable on trees with diameter at most three but NP-hard and W[1]-hard with respect to~$|C|+k$ on trees with diameter four.
-Similarly, \fairCD is NP-hard and W[1]-hard with respect to~$|C|+k$ on graphs with pathwidth at least two but polynomial-time solvable on pathwidth-one graphs.
+For instance, \fairCD is polynomial-time solvable on trees with diameter at most three but NP-hard and W[1]-hard with respect to~$ \vert C \vert +k$ on trees with diameter four.
+Similarly, \fairCD is NP-hard and W[1]-hard with respect to~$ \vert C \vert +k$ on graphs with pathwidth at least two but polynomial-time solvable on pathwidth-one graphs.

-To summarize, we show that \fairCD is NP-hard even in very restricted settings, e.g., on trees or if $|C|=k=2$ and $\ell=0$, while we also identify several classes of graphs on which \fairCD becomes polynomial-time solvable, e.g., graphs consisting of a constant number of paths and cycles.
-Moreover, by considering combinations of structural parameters of the given graph with the number $|C|$ of colors or the number $k$ of districts, we identify further tractable cases, e.g., for tree-like graphs.
-Surprisingly, in contrast to the parameters $|C|$ and~$k$ which have a strong influence on the complexity of \fairCD, the maximally allowed margin of victory~$\ell$ has only little impact as nearly all hardness results already hold for~$\ell=0$ and all our algorithmic results hold for arbitrary~$\ell$.
+To summarize, we show that \fairCD without size constraints is NP-hard even in very restricted settings, e.g., on trees or if $ \vert C \vert =k=2$ and $\ell=0$.
+To make the problem tractable, one possibility is to significantly restrict the input graph, e.g., to consist of a constant number of paths and cycles, or to combine structural parameters of the given graph with the number $ \vert C \vert $ of colors or the number $k$ of districts.\footnote{Notably, in most applications, the number of colors and districts should be relatively small.
+E.g., in their experiments, Stoica et al. \cite{DBLP:conf/atal/StoicaCDG20} partitioned \num{50000} voters into~$10$~voting districts and \num{41834} schoolchildren into $61$ school districts with $ \vert C \vert =7$. } For small $ \vert C \vert $ and $k$, the tractability of \fairCD extends to certain tree-like graphs and graphs with a small vertex cover number.
+In contrast to the parameters $ \vert C \vert $ and~$k$, which have a strong influence on the complexity of \fairCD, the bound~$\ell$ on the margin of victory has only little impact as all hardness results already hold for~$\ell=0$ and all our algorithmic results hold for arbitrary~$\ell$.

-Due to lack of space, we defer several (parts of) proofs (marked by (\appsymb)) to an appendix.
+\paragraph{Organization} The remainder of this paper is structured as follows.
+In \Cref{se:prel}, we formally introduce \fairCD and the graph parameters we examine.
+In \Cref{se:first}, we present some preliminary results on \fairCD mostly concerning NP-hardness.
+In \Cref{se:paths}, we then consider \fairCD on very special graph classes such as paths and cycles as well as on graphs that can be partitioned into a bounded number of those.
+In \Cref{se:trees}, we shift our attention to trees and graphs that are tree-like.
+Lastly, in \Cref{se:vc}, we analyze the influence of the vertex cover number on the complexity of \fairCD.